lucasjellema/conclusion-tech-radar/README.md

 - Filters for categories, phases (rings), companies (grouped by domain), and tags.
 - **Company Legend:** Visual list of companies on the right, sorted by blip count.
 Hover to highlight.
 - **Radar Optimization:** "Optimize" button to hide empty sectors and improve blip distribution using a polar grid layout.
-- **Local Ratings:** Authenticated users can create and manage their own ratings locally via the "Manage Ratings" tab.
+- **Local Ratings:** Authenticated users can create, edit, and manage their own ratings locally via the "Manage Ratings" tab.
+It features a rich text (Markdown) editor for comments.
 - Drill-down by double-clicking category or phase labels.
 - Sidebar with resizable width and collapsible sections.
 - Session-sticky color mapping for categories and companies.